dermotte/itec-webpage-mlux/courses/games-ss17.md

 After completing the tutorial, play the game (with a friend, or implement a simple AI opponent).
 In respect to game mechanics, find some aspects of the game you would change (if you have not already done so) and document them.
 If possible, apply these changes by adjusting the code and/or assets.

 #### Hand in the Assignment
-Zip your whole project and send it to Fabian Schober (Fabian.Schober@aau.at) until Friday 24.3.
+Zip your whole project and send it to Fabian Schober (use schoberf@gmx.net for support of attachments) until Friday 24.3.
 2017 midnight.

 #### Tutorial
 Due to the upcoming Easter holidays, the Tutorial for Programming Assignment \#1 takes place on **March 14th, 10:00 - 12:00** in room **E.1.42**.
 Apart from this, Fabian Schober can be reached anytime via mail to *fabian.schober@aau.at*.